 Schedules are provided to each student at the beginning of the school year or upon enrollment.
 Schedules are based on the student's needs and available class space.
-Any changes in a student's schedule should be handled through the counseling department.
+Any changes in a student's schedule should be handled through the counseling department, families and/or students should contact their counselor for potential course changes.
 Students may be denied course enrollment due to a lack of available space or the need to pass prerequisites.
 Students are expected to follow their schedules.
 Any variation should be approved with a pass or schedule change.
 Students from other countries are eligible for admission on the same basis as other non-resident students.